Table of Content

 Another important aspect is that, unlike other businesses, a convenience store business has the least amount of risk associated with it provided that you plan it successfully.
 So before you move on to open a convenience store, you will have to prepare a convenience store business plan which will establish the basis of your company’s future operations and decisions.
 It will help you determine everything; the types of products you will be selling, who your target customers will be and how you will allocate your resources for the required equipment, inventory, and payroll.

-So, if you are wondering how to write an effective business plan then here we are providing you the business plan for a convenience store business startup named ‘EasyShop’.
+So, if you are wondering how to write an effective business plan, our SBA business plan writers are here to help.
+Below, we provide a detailed business plan example for a convenience store startup named ‘EasyShop’.

 Executive Summary